s-expressionists/Cleavir/BIR/API.md

 `phi`s are linear data.
 They have an `iblock` they are an argument to.
 They have multiple definitions, which are computed from the iblock's predecessors and nonlocal entrances.

 `variable`s are data.
 They have `writers` and `readers`, which are identified with their `definitions` and `uses` but are mutable.
 They have an `extent` indicating whether they are local to one function, or shared across multiple functions, and if they are shared, whether they only have dynamic extent.
 They have an `owner`, the function in which they are defined, and a `binder`, the `lexical-bind` (below) that defines them.
-They also maintain a set, the `encloses`, of `enclose` instructions that enclose over them.

 Instructions
 ============